What Are Chiggers?

 Chiggers are found all over the outdoors, including in grassy fields, along lakes and streams, and in forests.
 It’s the baby chiggers that bite people and animals.

-Chiggers have tiny claws that allow them to attach tightly to people and animals.
-Once attached, a chigger pierces the skin and injects its saliva.
-The saliva contains digestive juices that dissolve skin cells.
-The chigger eats the dissolved cells.
+After hatching, baby chiggers wait on plants for people or animals to pass by.
+When they do, the chigger attaches to them using tiny claws.
+Once attached, it pierces their skin and injects its saliva (spit).
+The spit contains digestive juices that dissolve skin cells.
+The chigger then eats the dissolved cells, which provide the protein it needs to grow into an adult.
 After a couple of days the chigger falls off, leaving a red bump on the skin.

 Chigger bites are itchy red bumps that can look like pimples, blisters, or small hives.
 They are usually found around the waist, ankles, or in warm skin folds.
 They get bigger and itchier over several days, and often appear in groups.